 The circuit court of the state of South Dakota can award grandparent visitation with or without a petition by the grandparent.
 The statutes require findings that a parent has denied visitation and that visitation will not significantly interfere with the parent-child relationship.

-The state of Texas allows grandparents reasonable possession of or access to grandchildren under certain circumstances.
-Generally grandparents need to be the parents of a parent who does not have actual or court-order assess to a child.
+The state of Texas allows visitation rights to grandparents under certain circumstances.
+Generally grandparents need to be the parents of a parent who does not have actual or court-ordered access.

 Vermont Grandparents Rights

 The state of Vermont provides for grandparent visitation if a parent is deceased, has abandoned a child or is physically or mentally incapable of making decisions about the child.
 Vermont statutes also list guidelines for determining the best interests of the child.

 The state of Virginia presents a challenge to grandparents as the topic of visitation is addressed along with custody in a lengthy set of statutes.
 In addition, grandparents in Virginia do not have their own statutes but are grouped with stepparents, blood relatives and other "persons of legitimate interest."

 Washington State has played a key role in the struggle for grandparents' visitation rights.

 West Virginia statutes describe specific situations in which grandparent visitation can be awarded.

 Wisconsin Grandparents Rights

 The state of Wisconsin provides for grandparent visitation in three separate statutes, as well as addressing the topic in case law.
 The complexity of this approach means that grandparents seeking visitation will almost certainly require legal advice before proceeding.